-Follow our tips on how to give safely this Christmas.
+Follow our tips on how to give safely to charity.

-The risk of fraud should not put you off giving to charities.
-They do really important work to help those who are in the greatest need.
+Most fundraising appeals are genuine, so the risk of fraud should not put you off giving to charities.
 However, you should be vigilant and make sure you are giving safely to legitimate organisations.

-- You can also check if a charity is registered with the Fundraising Regulator and is committed to good fundraising practice at fundraisingregulator.org.uk/directory.
+- Also check the Fundraising Regulator’s online Directory to see if a charity has committed to good fundraising practice at fundraisingregulator.org.uk/directory.

-- To donate online, type in the charity website address yourself rather than clicking on a link.
-Ignore requests to donate through a money transfer company as this is a popular scam.
+- Ignore requests to donate through a money transfer company as this is a popular scam.